Streets of Bakersfield: Background

 As usual, Joy went to the studio at 8 AM the following morning, and the studio manager, out of frustration, grabbed a guitar off of the wall and gave it to Joy, saying, "Sing me one of the songs that you'd record if we could get some time to record it."
 As kind of an "in-your-face" gesture, Joy performed his eight-hour-old "Streets of Bakersfield".
 Afterward, the studio producer went into the back of the studio, brought out Buck Owens, and had Joy play it again.
 Owens then said to the manager, "The Buckaroos have the day off, but you call them and tell them that we're going to do a recording session on Homer this afternoon."

-Buck Owens released a recording of the song in 1973, and while that version wasn't a major hit, the re-recording he did with Dwight Yoakam in 1988 (with slightly changed lyrics) reached #1 on the Billboard Country Music charts.
+Buck Owens released a recording of the song in 1973, and while that version was not a major hit, the re-recording he did with Dwight Yoakam in 1988 (with slightly changed lyrics) reached #1 on the Billboard Country Music charts.